-- Be responsible for financial reporting; and - Submit their reports to the primary applicant for submission to DHS. - Q14.
-My organization has experience providing naturalization application services.
-If I find a partner to provide citizenship instruction, can my organization apply as the primary applicant? - A14.
-Yes. - Q15.
-If I cannot locate a partner with one year of experience in citizenship instruction, what are my options? - A15.
-Proposed activities under this grant program must include both citizenship instruction and naturalization application services.
-Your organization and any sub-awardees providing citizenship instruction must be able to demonstrate at least one year of experience in the past three years providing citizenship instruction. - Q16.
-May I have a partner that is not a sub-awardee? - A16.
+Q13.
+If I cannot locate a partner with one year of experience in citizenship instruction so that I can apply under this funding opportunity, what are my options?

+A13.
+Proposed activities under this funding opportunity must include both citizenship instruction and naturalization application services.
+Your organization and any sub-awardees providing citizenship instruction must be able to demonstrate at least one year of experience in the past three years providing citizenship instruction.

+Q14.
+May I have a partner that is not a sub-awardee?

+- A14.
 Yes.
-However, if a partner receives a portion of the grant funds to provide direct services, USCIS considers the partner a "sub-awardee." - Q17.
-Does the sub-awardee need to have at least one year of experience in each program area? - A17.
-Only if the sub-awardee will use grant funding to provide services in both program areas.
-You must meet the eligibility criteria for the services that you propose to provide.
-For example, if the sub-awardee proposes to provide citizenship instruction with grant funding and has at least one year of experience providing citizenship instruction in the past three years, then the organization is eligible. - Q18.
-We are an adult learning center and we want to partner with a nonprofit organization for legal services.
-Who should be the primary applicant? - A18.
-Either you or your partner may be the primary applicant. - Q19.
+However, if a partner receives a portion of the grant funds to provide direct services, USCIS considers the partner a "sub-awardee." - Q15.
+We are an adult learning center and we want to partner with a nonprofit organization for legal services under this funding opportunity.
+Who should be the primary applicant? - A15.
+Either you or your partner may be the primary applicant. - Q16.
 We would like to partner with multiple school districts to reach different areas.
-Is there a limit on how many organizations we can partner with? - A19.
+Is there a limit on how many organizations we can partner with? - A16.
 No. There is no limit on the number of sub-awardees that you may have.
-You should ensure that all organizations meet the eligibility requirements, and you must submit a Memorandum of Understanding (MOU) that outlines the terms of the partnership (see page 18 of the notice of funding opportunity.) - Q20.
+You should ensure that all organizations meet the eligibility requirements, and you must submit a Memorandum of Understanding (MOU) for each partner that outlines the terms of the partnership (see a detailed discussion of MOUs in the notice of funding opportunity). - Q17.
 We do not have experience with formal citizenship instruction or naturalization application services, but our partner has both.
-Do we still qualify? - A20.
-If you are the primary applicant, you must have experience providing at least one of the two types of direct services for this program: citizenship instruction or naturalization application services. - Q21.
-Can we partner with a pro bono attorney? - A21.
-No. The organization proposing to provide naturalization application services must employ an attorney or BIA accredited representative.
-You may use pro bono or volunteer attorneys to supplement services, but the pro bono attorney cannot be a partner or sub-awardee
+Do we still qualify as a primary applicant? - A17.
+The primary applicant must have experience providing citizenship instruction, naturalization application services, or both to qualify for this program. - Q18.
+Can we partner with a pro bono attorney? - A18.
+No. The organization proposing to provide naturalization application services must employ an attorney or DOJ-accredited representative.
+You may use pro bono or volunteer attorneys to supplement services, but the pro bono attorney cannot be a partner or sub-awardee. - Q19.
+Can we partner with private attorneys? - A19.
+No. Applicants and sub-awardees must be organizations with nonprofit or public status.
+For-profit law firms and attorneys in private practice are not eligible to receive grant funding.